 Skills required for the visuals team: sense of image, skills in photo and/or video editing.
 All sections of EPFL, ECAL, CEPV and other schools/universities welcome.

 Our logistics team is in charge of organizing our events, travels and manages the day-to-day logistics.
 You must be an organized person and have a car driving license.
 This is an opportunity to learn management and develop cross-functional skills.
+This team is led by the Logistics Vice-President.

 COMPETITION PROJECT